 How do adjustable beds improve aches and pains?

-According to Spinal Health, adjustable beds can help relieve a number of “back back” conditions, including but not limited to degenerative spondylolisthesis, osteoarthritis, and spinal stenosis.
-If you have any of these issues, then please consult a doctor before ordering your new bed.
+According to Spinal Health, adjustable beds can help relieve a number of “back” conditions, including but not limited to degenerative spondylolisthesis, osteoarthritis, and spinal stenosis.
+If you have any of these issues, then please consult a doctor before ordering your new mattress or adjustable foundation.

 Newer adjustable models now have unique lumbar support features where the adjustable base helps raise the mattress to support the lumbar area of your lower back.
-This helps tremendously if you have lower back pain.
+This helps tremendously if you have lower back pain by filling in the small of your lower back.
 Truly amazing technology!

 Because adjustable beds raise your feet with the push of a button, you’ll love this mattress foundation if you suffer from foot pain, ankle pain, or even restless leg syndrome.